antaresproject/docs/docs/modules-development/views.md

 ## How to include view to others

-Insertion content in other sections of Antares UI can be divided as following:
+Inserting content in other sections of Antares UI can be divided as following:

 * [Views](../modules-development/module-events.md#views)
 * [Placeholder](../modules-development/module-events.md#placeholder)